mcai/end-to-end-for-chinese-plate-recognition/README.md

 # Introduction

-Chinese Plate Number Recognition powered by OpenCV and MxNet written in Python 3.
+Chinese Plate Number Recognition powered by OpenCV and MXNet written in Python 3.

 Based on the following Github projects: